hulecom/hulecom/README.md

 Welcome to my GitHub repository!
 This is where I develop work-related and personal projects.

 ## Work Topics
-I am working on satellite gravimetry using GRACE and GRACE Follow-On products.
-As a geodetic nerd, gravimetry goes hand in hand with geodetic reference frames and positioning in my book 😎 !
+I am working on satellite gravimetry using GRACE and GRACE Follow-On products as well as land gravimetry.
+It goes hand in hand with geodetic reference frames and positioning in my book !

 I have developped a new Python librairy for gravity-field operations LEGOS that uses xarray to perform similar tasks.
 See [Lenapy](https://www.github.com/CNES/Lenapy) !